desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/DenseNet169/README.md

 ## Training and Evaluation
    In [144] of the script.

-   Train process is defined in line `190` of the script and val process is defined in line `241`.
+   Training is defined in line `190` of the script and validation is defined in line `241`.
-   Loading the pretrained DenseNet model in line `488` and start training in line `535`, can either train from scratch by `pretrain = false` or transfered from the ImageNet pretrained model.  the performance on val set is observed in line `561`.
-It will predict the target value and the predict value per epoch, and print the F1-score, accuray and AUC of 10 model major vote per 10 epoch.
+   In line `488`, start the loading of DenseNet-169 model and do training in line `535`.
+   You can either train by transfering from the ImageNet pretrained model or train from scratch by setting `pretrain = false`.
+   The performance on val set is observed in line `561`.
+It will print the target value list and the predict value list per epoch.
+The F1-score, accuray, and AUC of 10 models are printed as a major vote result per 10 epoch.

 ## Test
    In [145] of the script.
 Line `617`.

 ## Initial result
-   See test_Dense169.txt
+   F1:  0.854
+   ACC: 0.847
+   AUC: 0.919